Our local, trusted Initial Medical consultants are on hand to support your business

 Our helpful waste management guide shows the various colour codes for each waste type, whether the waste is hazardous or non-hazardous and the relevant European Waste Catalogue (EWC) codes to describe the waste.
 Get in touch to find out how our service can help you ensure you are compliant.

-We provide a free set of colour coding posters, lower down on this page, to make this information digestible and accessible in your business.
+We provide a free set of colour coding posters, to make this information digestible and accessible in your business.
 This will ensure your business is fully aware of their waste management types and how best to maintain waste for disposal.
 There is a choice of two different styles; either a standard colour coded poster or a fun character style, making it even easier for staff to remember how different types of waste are classified.

 Download Colour Coding Guide posters